AntonioPennacchia/football-analytics-portfolio/player-similarity-framework/README.md

 Example:

-> Find affordable profiles similar to Lamine Yamal.
+> Find affordable profiles similar to :contentReference[oaicite:1]{index=1}.

+The system uses elite players as benchmarks to identify emerging or undervalued profiles with comparable characteristics.

 ---